-Even though LDC was at the time a fairly unknown driving school I couldn't fault them and after I qualified in 2003 I became an LDC driving school operator.
+Even though LDC was at the time a fairly unknown driving school I couldn't fault them and after I qualified I became an LDC driving school operator.
 Since then I have never looked back, every day is different and there is nothing better than seeing a student pass their driving test, that is the ultimate job satisfaction.

 If you are serious about becoming a driving instructor and want a company you can trust look no further.

 John Taylor served in the Royal Air Force for 27yrs

 I was a Mechanical Transport Driver in the Royal Air Force for 27yrs an extremely diverse trade which included transportation of freight all across Europe and Asia in support of Operations and exercises, refuelling of all types of military aircraft then progressing through fleet management and driver training which I enjoyed immensely.
 I also delivered militarisation training to new officer recruits which I found extremely rewarding.
 Ultimately this is why I ventured down the path of a driving instructor so that I could coach and mentor new students in becoming competent drivers.